 When added up each week products can tie up $15,000- $150,000 of our cash flow.
 Treat your product as an investment.
 Inventory and proper restaurant purchasing are the 2 best ways of increasing your cash flow.

 Best Ways to Manage COGS (Cost of Goods)

 Here are the best ways to keep a watchful eye on your investment in order to manage your COGS and increase your cash flow.
 As a quick refresher and reminder, our Cost of Goods is calculated with the COGS Formula below:

 COGS = BEGINNING INVENTORY + PURCHASES – ENDING INVENTORY

-This is absolutely necessary and also a non-negotiable.
-If your prices have changed and you are calculating your inventory based on outdated pricing, the accuracy is blown to bits.
+- If your prices have changed and you are calculating your inventory based on outdated pricing, the accuracy is completely null.
 You’ll have a meaningless value and have no chance of knowing whether you’re paying too much for the same products and using up too much cash relative to your sales.

 - There is a direct relationship with performing weekly inventory and effectively purchasing for your business.
 Inventory frequency helps manage product rotation, product rotation helps manage waste, and waste helps manage purchasing frenzy.
 Proper ordering starts with proper inventory management.